withastro/docs/src/pages/en/guides/typescript.md

     "resolveJsonModule": true,
     // Enable stricter transpilation for better output.
     "isolatedModules": true,
-    // Add type definitions for our Vite runtime.
+    // Add type definitions for our Astro runtime.
-    "types": ["vite/client"],
+    "types": ["astro/client"],
     // Tell TypeScript where your build output is "outDir": "./dist"
   }